raheemiqram/job-scheduler/README.md

 # Django Job Scheduler

-This is a Django-based Job Scheduling system with real-time updates using WebSockets and Celery.
+This is a Django-based Job Scheduling system with real-time updates using WebSockets.
 It allows users to submit jobs, monitor their statuses, and process them based on priority and deadlines.

 ## **Features**